Launching a successful Sales Contest isn’t just about the prizes or the thrill of competition.

 The Starting Line

-When designing a competitive sales contest, you have to take into consideration the starting point of each individual sales person.
-By that, I mean that you have to consider the experience, skills, closing averages and client-base of each sales person to design a contest that is equitable.
+When designing a competitive sales contest, you have to take into consideration the starting point of each individual salesperson.
+By that, I mean that you have to consider the experience, skills, closing averages and client base of each salesperson to design an equitable contest.

-If you base the contest purely on bottom-line closed sales, then sales people who have more experience and clients, from whom they can get referrals, have an unfair advantage over newer, less experienced team members.
+If you base the contest purely on bottom-line closed sales, then salespeople who have more experience and clients from whom they can get referrals will have an unfair advantage over newer, less experienced team members.

 A Handicapping System

-Come up with a method to make all sales people equal, for the purposes of the contest.
-Perhaps you consider the closing averages of each sales person and design the contest so that those with a lower closing percentage can compete.
+Come up with a method to make all salespeople equal for the purposes of the contest.
+Perhaps you consider the closing averages of each salesperson and design the contest so that those who don’t close deals as much can compete.

-As an example, for the sales person who has a 20% closing average, perhaps to win or place high in the contest, they have to close 4 sales.
+As an example, for the salesperson who has a 20% closing average to win or place high in the contest, they have to close four sales.

-Then, for the sales rep with a higher closing average, like 25%; perhaps he or she must close 5 sales to place in the same bracket.
+Then, for the sales rep with a higher closing average, like 25%, perhaps he or she must close five sales to place in the same bracket.

-With such a method, both levels of sales people compete hard, and get better.
-The sales person with the 20% closing average would have to complete 20 sales presentations or closing attempt to get the 4 sales.
+With such a method, both levels of salespeople compete hard and get better.
+The salesperson with the 20% closing average would have to complete 20 sales presentations or closing attempts to get the four sales.

 One Step Further